daronphang/programming-resources/cloud-computing/AWS/services/networking/VPC.md

 When a customer requests data from an application hosted in the AWS Cloud, the request is sent as a **packet**.
 A packet is a unit of data sent over the internet or network.

 Before a packet can enter into or exit from a subnet, the **network ACL** checks for permissions.
 These permissions indicate who sent the packet and how the packet is trying to communicate with the resources in a subnet.

+## Route table

+When you create a VPC, AWS creates a main route table that contains a set of rules (routes) that are used to determined where network traffic is directed.
+AWS assumes that when you create a new VPC with subnets, you want traffic to flow between them.
+Hence, the default configuration is to allow traffic between all subnets in the local network.

+The following rules apply to the main route table:

+- You cannot delete the main route table
+- You cannot set a gateway route table as the main route table
+- You can replace the main route table with a custom subnet route table
+- You can add, remove, and modify routes in the main route table
+- You can explicitly associate a subnet with the main route table

+### Custom route table

+The main route table is used implicitly by subnets that do not have an explicit route table association.
+You can create separate subnets for the resources and provide different routes for each of them.

+If you associate a subnet with a custom route table, the subnet will use it **instead** of the main route table.
+Each custom route table will have the **local route already inside it**, allowing communication to flow between all resources and subnets in a VPC.